akmalfahimi21/networking-journey/CCNA/Phase-1-Foundations/Module-1.1-OSI-TCPIP/notes.md

 Lets think of real world example:

-Here’s a real world example to lock this in:
 When you send data from your laptop in KL to a server in the US.
 What do you think will happen to the IP address and MAC address?

 The IP address (Layer 3) stays the same the entire journey.
 Source IP and destination IP don’t change.